Building GIS Capacity

 Project Overview

-HDs were competitively selected for participation in this project.
+HDs are competitively selected for participation in this project.
 Selection of HDs was based on several components including: knowledge of current GIS capacity, awareness of available data, vision, potential for collaboration, and project commitment.
 Special consideration was given to the potential for significant impact associated with the project.

 The selected HDs receive a GIS needs assessment, extensive training in GIS and project development, equipment and software, and telephone-based and on-site consultation as a minimum of two GIS applications are designed, developed, and implemented.
 In turn, HDs commit personnel to the project, establish hardware, software and data infrastructure, define project scope, and develop and implement GIS applications.